Golden Gate (Gdańsk)

 The Golden Gate (Brama Złota, Langgasser Tor) is a historic Renaissance city gate in Gdańsk, Poland.
-It is located within the Royal Route, the most prominent part of the historic city center and is one of its most notable tourist attractions.
+It is located within the Royal Route, the most prominent part of the Old Town and is one of its most notable tourist attractions.

+History

-It was created in 1612–14 in place of a 13th-century gothic gate, the Brama Długouliczna (Long Street Gate).
+It was created in 1612–14 in place of a 13th-century Gothic gate, the Brama Długouliczna (Long Street Gate).
 It is located at one end of Ulica Długa (Long Lane), where, together with Brama Wyżynna (Highland Gate) and Wieża Więzienna (Prison Tower), it forms a part of the old city fortifications.

+Architecture

-It was designed by architect Abraham van den Blocke and was built by Jan Strakowski.
-The architectural style of the gate is Dutch mannerism.
-Next to it is the late-gothic building of the Brotherhood of St. George.
+The present gate was designed by architect Abraham van den Blocke and built by Jan Strakowski.
+The architectural style of the gate is Dutch Mannerism.
+Next to it is the late-Gothic building of the Brotherhood of St. George.

 Both sides of the gate have attiques, with figures symbolizing the qualities of the ideal citizen.
 They were designed in 1648 by Jeremias Falck ("Polonus"), and reconstructed in 1878 due to the originals being damaged by weathering over time.